Kidney Research UK

 Organ donation saves lives, and in 90% of transplants are kidneys.
 There is a shortage of organs, and so every day in the UK three people die quite unnecessarily.
 People should learn about this subject, discuss and think about it, and then decide what difference this will make to what they do.

-We are two, sometimes three, volunteers with the charity, and we do talks to students on organ donation, encourage them to think about the issues, and the reasons why people do, or do not, donate.
-The presentation is designed to engage, and is based on our personal experience, for Geoff has had a kidney transplant, it being a living donation from his wife Lily.
+Volunteers for Kidney Research UK are able to provide talks to students in schools on organ donation to encourage them to think about the issues, and the reasons why people may or may not choose to donate.
+The presentation delivered is designed to engage, and is based on personal experiences of volunteers Geoff and Lily.
+Geoff received a living donation of a kidney transplant from his wife Lily.

-- What is organ donation, and which organs can be used?
+To describe what organ donation is, and identify which organs can be used

-- What is the organ donation register, and why doesn’t everyone want to join it?
+Understand what the organ donation register is, and consider why people may not want to join it

 “Geoff and Lily have delivered engaging and thought provoking sessions to our year 10 and 11 students for the past three years.
 Their personal testimony was a key step in helping students empathise with others.
 Lots of information in a concise and logical way.
 I would recommend this service to you – I will certainly be asking them back into our classrooms again.”